lord63/rb_safe/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/rb_safe.
+Bug reports and pull requests are welcome on GitHub at https://github.com/lord63/rb_safe.

+## Kudos

+All the glories should belong to @lepture, I just port it to ruby :)

+## License

+MIT.